Ten-Percent Legal Recruitment FAQ’s

 Which areas of law do you cover?

-Do you deal with in-house legal departments?
+Do you deal with in-house legal department and local authorities?

 Do you deal with large city law firms?